Team Building Essentials – Eight Steps to Collaborative Partnering

 Step 1 – Create an Effective Atmosphere

-Creating an effective atmosphere is a very important step in the conflict resolution process.
-It is more likely for mutual agreements be reached when the atmosphere is given careful consideration.
+Pre-construction partnering sessions start with creating an effective atmosphere and is a critical step in the conflict resolution process.
+It is more likely for mutual agreements to be reached when the atmosphere and ground rules are given careful consideration.

 Remember these ideas for team building, collaborative partnering: